bisgardo/react-leash/README.md

 ### Future ideas

-* Implement solution where offsets are computed relative to a stationary 0x0 div (might reduce the slight "jumpiness" that happens especially in IE).
+* Implement solution where offsets are computed relative to a stationary 0x0 div (might reduce the slight "jumpiness" that happens in IE in particular).
 * Implement alternative solution that uses fixed positioning.
 * Implement usage of `position: sticky` if the browser supports it.